Zeyu-Li/GitHub_index/README.md

 * [resume](https://github.com/Zeyu-Li/resume) - my resume
 * [robotics-scoreboard](https://github.com/Zeyu-Li/robotics-scoreboard) - Helped some high school friends with a static website that keeps score in a robotics tournament
 * [rref](https://github.com/Zeyu-Li/rref) - (working) an rref calculator
+* [rust-template](https://github.com/Zeyu-Li/rust-template) - some info on rust, functional programming, and a hello world
 * [scoll_with_style](https://github.com/Zeyu-Li/scoll_with_style) - (working) a chrome extension used to stylize the scroll bar
 * [shortcut_VUr](https://github.com/Zeyu-Li/shortcut_VUr) - A Blender addon that captures and displays keyboard and mouse inputs on screen
 * [speedy_jwplayer](https://github.com/Zeyu-Li/speedy_jwplayer) - It is a simple Chrome extension that modifies the speed of the JW Player